Chigozie0706/build-a-decentralized-event-invitation-system-on-the-celo-blockchain-using-solidity-and-javascript/README.md

 ```

-The first line checks if the button clicked by the users has a class name of `attendee`, if true, it notifies the users that their transaction is processing.
+The first line checks if the button clicked by the users has a class name of `attendee`, if *true*, it notifies the users that their transaction is processing.

-Next, we use the try block to interact with our smart contract method `addEventAttendees` which adds the address of a user to an array.
+Next, we use the `try` block to interact with our smart contract method `addEventAttendees` which adds the address of a user to an array.
 If the transaction is successful it will also notify the user.
 Errors are caught by the catch block and displayed to the user by notification.

 After everything is processed,  the notification is turned off and the `getEventLists` function is called.

-Below is the full code to the main.js file:
+Below is the full code to the `main.js` file:

 ```js
 import Web3 from "web3"